 Truth In Television

-Bombay Type blood is an extremely rare blood type that cannot accept any Rh factored blood, positive or negative.
-So while they test as type O negative due to a lack of Rh antigens, they will have a hemolytic reaction if given O negative (which is otherwise considered the universal donor for blood, or AB positive plasma) and must be given Bombay blood.
+- Bombay Type blood is an extremely rare blood type that cannot accept any ABO-normal blood.
+Genetically they may have any of the normal ABO types, but they test as type O due to a lack of H antigen, which is present in ABO-normal people (type O only has H; in A, B and AB the H acts as an anchor for the additional antigens).
+They will have a hemolytic reaction if given O negative (which is otherwise considered the universal donor for blood) and must be given Bombay (Oh) blood.
 For this reason when a blood bank receives a Bombay donation, they never discard it as they do with other blood types after a certain period or expiration date.
 It's named after the city in which it was discovered, and people who have it are mostly concentrated in that region of India (even there, they're a minority), and practically nowhere else in the world.